New North Korean Missile Is A 'Monster'

 Still, he believes that this missile gives the North Koreans the ability to deliver a nuclear warhead to U.S. soil.
 "I think at this point they could," he says.

-Earlier this year, the North tested a massive nuclear weapon with a yield of 100-600 kilotons — roughly 7-40 times the power of the bomb dropped on Hiroshima, Japan.
+Earlier this year, the North tested a massive nuclear weapon with a yield of 100-600 kilotons — roughly 7 to 40 times the power of the bomb dropped on Hiroshima, Japan.
 The size and weight of that device is unknown, but there were reports in August that the U.S. Defense Intelligence Agency believed North Korea has had success miniaturizing some of its lower-yield nuclear weapons.

 The new ICBM was launched early Wednesday local time.
 It shot up to an altitude of 4,000 kilometers and flew for 53 minutes before plunging into the Sea of Japan.
 After the launch, North Korean media declared the nation had successfully tested a new "Hwasong-15" ICBM.